ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step01.md

 Note the final message in the output.
 This is asking you if you would like to connect your application to Ionic Pro.
 You want to do this.

-1. answer 'Y' to the Ionic Pro SDK question
+1. Answer **Y** (yes) to the Ionic Pro SDK question
-1. you will be asked if you want to link to an existing app or create a new one, choose to create a new one
+2. You will be asked if you want to link to an existing app or create a new one
+    - Choose to **Create a new one**
-1. you will be asked if you would like to use GitHub integration or Ionic Pro, choose Ionic Pro
+3. You will be asked if you would like to use the GitHub integration or Ionic Pro
+    - Choose **Ionic Pro**

 Your application will have been generated and you should see the following instructions: